greenthegarden/homelab/README.md

 services and applications within the Homelab.

 Proxmox 8 was installed on top of Debian 12 as I was unable to boot directly into the Proxmox installer.

+Some good sources of information for setting up a Unifi network are:

+ADD DETAILS!!

 ### Storage Server Software